Vitalik Buterin’s Views on Formal Verification for Ethereum

 (Source: vitalik.eth.limo)

-In traditional programming, developers write code, and then they check it to ensure that it is working correctly.
-In the formal verification, developers will convert the code into a mathematical object.
-It allows them to ensure that the system is working in the right way.
+In traditional programming, developers write code, and then they check it to make sure it works correctly.
+In formal verification, developers convert the code into a mathematical model, allowing them to mathematically prove that the system behaves as it is supposed to.

-Formal verification is not a completely new concept, as it has existed for so many years; however, it was a complex process and a very uphill task to implement on a large scale.
+Formal verification is not a completely new concept, as it has existed for so many years; however, it is a complex process and a very uphill task to implement on a large scale.
 But thanks to the impressive growth in artificial intelligence, this integration will make this job easy for developers.
-AI will help developers to generate complex proofs to make the process more efficient, which will help them to boost the use cases of formal verification for everyday use.
+AI will help developers to generate complex proofs to make the process more efficient, which could expand the practical use of formal verification in everyday software development.

 How Formal Verification Secures Code and Blockchain Ecosystem